tauraloke/ruby-method-missing-test/readme.txt

-Complexity Level #1: read properties on all levels Complexity Level #2: write properties on all levels Complexity Level #3: reads instances of dynamically defined classes on all levels
+Complexity Level #1: read properties on all levels Complexity Level #2: write properties on all levels Complexity Level #3: read instances of dynamically defined classes on all levels

 In order to run rspec you should install the gem: